JonasFrey96/ASL_leonhard_euler/readme.md

 ## Template Project Overview

 ## Setting up Environment Variables on the cluster
-Append the following lins to the end of your ~/.bashrc file. vi ~/.bashrc
+Append the following lines to the end of your ~/.bashrc file. vi ~/.bashrc

 ```
 export NEPTUNE_API_TOKEN="""torken"""
 export ENV_WORKSTATION_NAME="""leonhard"""
 ```
-Specify your neptune.ai key for debugging. (only necesarray if you want to use neptune)
+Specify your neptune.ai key for debugging. (only necessary if you want to use neptune)
 Specify the name of the cluster.
 This allows later to access this variable from your python script.
-Therfore your able to keep track on which cluster your on.
+Therefore you're able to keep track on which cluster you're on.
 Also this variable will be used to load the correct environment yaml file with the same name `/home/jonfrey/ASL_leonhard_euler/cfg/env/euler.yml` where you are able to specify cluster specific paths and settings.
-This allows to easly move between your workstation and cluster.
+This allows you to easily move between your workstation and cluster.

 ## Using Ansible